Part of Air

 Source: National Forestry Database

 Figure 4e.
-Seasonal variation in monthly area burned (in hectares) for Yukon Territory by decade from 1990 to 2019.
+Seasonal variation in monthly area burned (in hectares) for Yukon Territory over 10-year periods from 1994 to 2023.

 Chart data table